Lonny Bohonos: Playing career

 The following season, however, was a huge disappointment.
 While he cracked the Canucks' NHL roster out of training camp for the first time, he was used predominantly on the team's fourth line in a checking role for which he was ill-suited.
 After recording only 3 points in 31 games and being returned to the AHL, Bohonos was dealt to the Toronto Maple Leafs for Brandon Convery in an exchange of struggling talents.
 He again showcased his talent in a late-season call-up, putting up 6 points in 6 games for the Leafs.

 The 1998–99 season saw him back in the AHL, where he led the Maple Leafs' AHL affiliate, the St. John's Maple Leafs, in scoring.
 In 7 games with Toronto, Bohonos again produced, scoring three goals.
 The highlight of his career, though, would come in the 1999 Stanley Cup Playoffs.
-With Igor Korolev and Fredrik Modin injured, and Derek King struggling, Bohonos was recalled and given an opportunity to skate on a scoring line with Mats Sundin.
+With Igor Korolev and Fredrik Modin injured, and Derek King struggling, Bohonos was recalled and allowed to skate on a scoring line with Mats Sundin.
 He responded in style, putting up 3 goals and 6 assists in 9 games to help Toronto to the Conference Finals.

 After a year in the IHL with the Manitoba Moose, Bohonos left North America to sign with Davos HC in the Switzerland.
 He became one of the top players in the Nationalliga A, leading the league in scoring with 60 points in 2000–01.
 That same year, he won a Spengler Cup with Davos, defeating Canada in the final.
 He spent another year with Davos and was the Spengler Cup runner-up in 2002, then joined the ZSC Lions.

 Bohonos returned to North America to spend the 2004–05 season with the Chicago Wolves, but again went back to Europe for the 2005–06 season, this time with the Adler Mannheim in the German Deutsche Eishockey Liga.
 In November 2005, he suffered a serious neck injury in a collision with Denis Pederson of Berlin and was sidelined for the year.
 He was expected to make a full recovery for the 2006–07 season, but had to end his career, due to problems resulting from the injury.